Brave New Word

 A new word has been discovered!
 About time, I hear you cry, this English language of ours has been on stop for centuries.
 If only such a thing as the evolution of language existed...
 This brand new word was found, quite by accident, in the backyard of a retired maths teacher of all people.
 Check your backyards, people, we could double the size of the dictionary by the end of next Tuesday!

-Mr Longjohn, from North Ferrington, explains he spotted the word whilst he was in his backyard teaching quadratic equations to insects.
+Mr Longjohn, from North Southend, spotted the word whilst he was in his backyard teaching quadratic equations to an assorted gathering of garden bugs.
 "I miss the maths, you see, so I offer free lessons to anyone who's in my garden," said Mr Longjohn.
-"They are not the brightest of students though and they don't pay attention no matter how many times I cane them.
+"Although they are not the brightest of students and they don't pay attention no matter how many times I cane them.
 It's just like being back at school."

 It was when Mr Longjohn was giving lines to a particularly disruptive student who was mounting a classmate, when he spotted something shuffling around on the blackboard.
 He couldn't believe his luck - it was a new word!